 A refreshing summer drink made with simple syrup, whole strawberries, lime and lemon juice.
-Plain lemonade cannot beat this!
+If you’re looking to up your lemonade game, this one is for you!

-I was never a huge fan of lemonade.
+I was never a huge fan of lemonade, but I can’t say that now!
+If ever there was a doubt, this Strawberry Lime Lemonade has changed my mind!
 I think it’s because we didn’t grow up with fresh lemons being something that was ever brought into our home.
 As in many of the little parables in my recipe posts, fresh lemons were just one of those foods that were never seen!
 The first time I had a real, whole lemon in my hands was around the age of twelve.

 The same can be said for fresh limes.
 Now, whenever you go out to eat, if you happen to order a pop (soda), there’s bound to be a lemon or lime wedge hugging the rim of the glass.
 Nope, Dear Reader, lemonade or limeade in my childhood came in the form of a short, stubby can from the frozen food section.
 My mom would stir it into tap water and serve it with ham and cheese sandwiches.
 At least that’s what I remember of it!